The Safflower Plant: Vegetable Oil, Dyes, and Insulin

-Safflower seeds are small and white.
+The seeds of the plant are small and white.
 They contain a high concentration of protein as well as oil.
 The oil is used as a cooking and salad oil.
 It's also used in baking and to make margarine.
 The meal that is left after the oil is extracted from the seeds is often fed to livestock.

 Safflower oil has a light texture and is clear and colorless.
 It has no odor and almost no flavor.
 Since it has such neutral characteristics, it's a popular oil in cosmetics.
 Safflower oil doesn't turn yellow with age, so it's also useful in varnishes and paints.

 Two types of safflower oil are available commercially—one that is rich in polyunsaturated fatty acids (especially linoleic acid) and another that is high in monounsaturated fatty acids (especially oleic acid).
 These different types of oils are created in plants that have been produced as a result of selective breeding, which is the breeding of plants that have the desired characteristics.

 Heating oils to high temperatures can damage them and may even produce dangerous substances, but monounsaturated oils and saturated fats resist the damage better than polyunsaturated oils.
 Therefore while monounsaturated safflower oil can be used to cook foods, polyunsaturated safflower oil should be used only on foods at room temperature or lower, such as salads.

 Natural Fabric Dyes

 In the past, a dye was obtained from dry safflower petals to color clothing, food, medicines, and cosmetics.
 Today safflower is used by people who like to color fibers for clothing and crafts with natural dyes.
 The flowers contain a yellow dye.
 Orange or red flowers contain a red dye as well as a yellow one.
 The red dye is called catharmin today but was known as catharmine in the past.
 As a food additive, it's known as natural red 26.